UW Professional & Continuing Education students have access to many UW services and resources.

 The Campus Safety and Emergency Resources site has resources related to campus safety and emergency preparedness, including the UW Alert system.

 The Disability Services Office strives to help make the UW community more accessible for all.
-If you need an accommodation for a permanent or temporary disability, contact the office for more information and assistance.
-You can reach Disability Services at 206-543-6450 or email@example.com.
+If you are a non-degree student seeking accommodation for a permanent or temporary disability, contact the office for more information and assistance.
+You can reach Disability Services at 206-543-6450 or firstname.lastname@example.org.

 Looking for a place to eat or grab a coffee on campus?
 Housing and Food Services provides a list of restaurant and cafe options, including hours of operation.